 Britain is home to many iconic landmarks, green open spaces and vibrant cities, from the Tower of London to honey-coloured Cotswolds villages, but why not dream of embarking on a tour of Britain’s lesser known, but equally charming, destinations?
-Whether it’s the winding canals of the Midlands, or the musical history that beats through the heart of Manchester that you’re after, dream of a British break that is a little more unexpected…
+Whether it’s the traditional pubs of South Yorkshire, the winding canals of the Midlands, or the musical history that beats through the heart of Manchester that you’re after, dream of a British break that is a little more unexpected…

 Next to its pebbled beach and illuminated pier, the southern seaside resort of Brighton is known for the quirky, independent shops that line the bohemian streets of The Lanes, but those in the know hold the seaside town of Margate in Kent to a similar level of fashionable individuality.
 Margate has plenty of high-fashion clothes shops and places to pick up stylish independent homeware, but if you’re searching for a unique souvenir then you can scour the expansive junkyards too.
 Mixing the coolness of London’s fashion areas with a taste of Brighton’s quirky second-hand shopping, Margate is a place unlike any other – there’s also a traditional theme park and the inspirational Turner Contemporary art gallery, that shouldn’t be missed.

-If you’re dreaming of walking through Britain’s quaint villages then you’ve probably already considered the Cotswolds’ postcard-perfect cottages and tea rooms, but the northern county of Derbyshire also offers a glimpse into this picturesque way of life.
+If you’re dreaming of walking through Britain’s quaint villages then you’ve probably already considered the Cotswolds’ postcard-perfect cottages, tea rooms and ivy-clad pubs, but the northern county of Derbyshire also offers a glimpse into this picturesque way of life.
 The traditional market town of Bakewell, found along the River Wye, has history, heritage and a honey-coloured high street perfect for a taste of British country life.
 Longing to de-stress?
 You can plan an itinerary of riverside walks, including exploring the charming traditional shops and tasting the local historic delicacy that is the Bakewell Pudding!

 An undeniable icon for the capital, the bustling city of London was built around the River Thames, making a walk or serene cycle along its banks a dream for many.
 But if you’re looking to experience some lesser-known British waterways, you should add Birmingham’s canals to your bucket list.
 Built in the 18th and 19th centuries to aid Birmingham’s thriving industry, the Midlands city boasts 35 miles of waterways which can be explored on foot, on two wheels or even via canal boat!
 Adventurers can plan to swing by the refurbished Roundhouse when it reopens, a canal-side Grade II-listed former stables building that is being reimagined into a hub from which to discover the city.